opendocsg/slw-judgments-backfill/2014_SGHC_248/report.md

 73     The tone of the email suggests that the wife was still clinging on to the hope of saving her marriage as of 24 January 2011.
 In that light, while the husband and the wife disagree on the extent to which the wife accommodated his three children from his ex-marriage and the role she played in getting his new job, I also find that the wife’s case is more probable and it is likely that she had provided _some_ degree of support to the husband when he was in the process of getting his new job, managed the household and was the primary caregiver of her son.
 Recognition should be given to those efforts.

 74     In dividing the assets, I also bear in mind the large sums received by the wife from the husband during the course of their marriage and the fact that the husband’s direct contribution to the matrimonial assets was far greater than the wife’s direct contribution.
 I also note that she had obtained a sizeable chunk of the matrimonial assets as a result of the DOS.
-In this regard, _ACU v ACR_ [2011] 1 SLR 1235 (“ _ACU_ ”) is helpful as it contains very similar facts to the case at hand.
+In this regard, _ACU v ACR_ <span class="citation">[2011] 1 SLR 1235</span> (“ _ACU_ ”) is helpful as it contains very similar facts to the case at hand.

 75     That case concerned a marriage of seven years between a Singaporean male and a Chinese wife.
 Where matrimonial asset division was concerned, the wife’s case was that she had been a housewife studying part-time while the husband worked full-time.
 The husband’s case was that he had transferred significant sums of money to the wife’s family in China and paid substantial amounts to finance her education.
 As there was cogent evidence from the husband evidencing the money transfers (at [67]), Woo Bih Li J held that the wife had received substantial monetary benefit from the marriage and spent a substantial amount of her time studying.
 She was not making a full-time contribution to the household and neither had she sacrificed her career for the household.
 In the circumstances, Woo J rejected her claim for 40% of the matrimonial flat.
 Instead, the flat was ordered